vyos/vyos-documentation/docs/interfaces/dummy.rst

 The dummy interface is really a little exotic, but rather useful nevertheless.
 Dummy interfaces are much like the :ref:`loopback-interface` interface, except you can have as many as you want.

-Dummy interfaces can be used as interfaces that always stay up (in the same fashion to loopbacks in Cisco IOS), or for testing purposes.
+.. note:: Dummy interfaces can be used as interfaces that always stay up (in the same fashion to loopbacks in Cisco IOS), or for testing purposes.

+.. hint:: A Dummy interface is always up, thus it could be used for management traffic or as source/destination for and :abbr:`IGP (Interior Gateway Protocol)` like :ref:`bgp` so your internal BGP link is not dependant on physical link states and multiple routes can be choosen to the destination.
+A :ref:`dummy-interface` Interface should always be preferred over a :ref:`loopback-interface` interface.

 Configuration
 #############